 Bai Tu Long National Park

-Ha Long Bay Vietnam affords some of the country’s most spectacular scenery, including beautiful limestone formations, rock arches, gin-clear water, virtually inaccessible lagoons, sheer cliffs, peaceful coves, eerie caves, secluded strips of white, powdery sand, and thousands of limestone islets.
+Ha Long Bay Vietnam affords some of the country’s most spectacular scenery, including beautiful limestone formations, rock arches, gin-clear water, virtually inaccessible lagoons, sheer cliffs, peaceful coves, and eerie caves, secluded strips of white, powdery sand, and thousands of limestone islets.
 Like sculpted cartoon characters, these islets are fancifully named: Frog Island, Face Island, the Isle of Wonders and the Isle of Surprise.
-Chinese junks glide over the teal-hued bay between the grottos, which are densely carpeted in neon-green ficas, mangrove and spiky cacti.
+Chinese junks glide over the teal-hued bay between the grottos, which are densely carpeted in neon green ficas, mangroves and spiky cacti.
 Pearl oyster farms are tucked into tight channels between the towering, limestone cliffs.
 Primitive floating fish hatcheries are spun across the waters between the grottos like neglected spider webs.
-This maritime mountain range reaches for a distance of more than 100 kilometers and covers an area of some 1553 square kilometers.
+This maritime mountain range reaches a distance of more than 100 kilometres and covers an area of some 1553 square kilometres.

 Kim Quy Grotto